Priberam/SentimentAnalysis/README.md

 Priberam participates in several national and European R&D projects and keeps strong links with the best groups in the academia and research institutes.

-Priberam Labs, the company’s research department (http://labs.priberam.com), is focused on innovative technologies such as automatic media monitoring, recommendation, and social media analysis, with a strong component on machine learning research for Big Data.
+[Priberam Labs](http://labs.priberam.com), the company’s research department, is focused on innovative technologies such as automatic media monitoring, recommendation, and social media analysis, with a strong component on machine learning research for Big Data.